muhis/APIOps-cycles/DEVELOPMENT.md

  - Use GitHub for all methology designs, use cases, and so on.
  - At any given time, there would be _at most_ 2 work branches.
 The branches would exist if work has started on them.
    - `master` - Current stable version.
 No PRs would be accepted directly to modify the methodology.
 PRs against supporting files can be accepted.
-   - `development` - The next PATCH version of the specification.
+   - `development` - The next PATCH version of the methodology.
 All changes to master will go through this version.
  - The `master` branch shall remain the current, released APIOsp Cycles methodology.
  - Examples of how something is described _currently_ vs. the proposed solution should accompany any change proposal.
  - New features should be done in feature branches/forks which, upon approval, are merged into the development branch.